 The holidays are here!
 While you’re celebrating with family and friends, it’s also important to keep some safety tips in mind.

-Those holiday decorations that light up our lives are also responsible for up to 860 home fires each year.
-Here are the top 10 ways to make things bright – while keeping you safe – this season.
+Those holiday decorations that light up our lives are also responsible for up to 860 home fires each year while an additional 210 fires annually are caused by holiday trees.
+Here are the top 12 ways to make things bright – while keeping you safe – this season.

 - Never overload electrical outlets.